Code-Institute-Submissions/The-Fitness-Lab/README.md

 * <em>"As a user, I want a gym with a full functionality where you can buy gym gears and train without any hassle to look for a separate shops."</em>

 #### Mr. Coleman:
-* <em>"As user and a very busy person, I want  a website that I can navigate easily while im on the move."</em>
+* <em>"As user and a very busy person, I want a website that I can navigate easily to book for gym classes while im on the move."</em>

 #### Ms. Cutler:
 * <em>"As a user and a personal trainer, I wanted to share my knowledge on training videos I can post on the website."</em>